-Scoop chairs are definitely a favorite among the littles.
+Scoop chairs are definitely one of the flexible seating favorites among the littles.
 These are perfect for read to self, though the kids will try to use them for everything!
 Get these gems on Amazon in a colorful pack of 6, or they can also be sporadically found on Wayfair or at Big Lots for slightly cheaper.

 Perhaps the most original flexible seat, my kids love wiggle seats for many reasons.
 They can sit or stand on them, and choose the soft side or the pokier side.
 Kids love these to wiggle back and forth while still having the stability of an actual chair underneath them.
 There are lots of great brands, but Yogu has been my favorite so far.

 Hokki stools also known as wobble stools are expensive, but are SO worth it!
 They are incredibly durable, won’t tip over and are the perfect in between step from a hop ball to a regular chair.
 Students can literally wobble all around while staying in a stationary spot.
-I absolutely love the ones that I have from VS America.
+They are definitely a flexible seating favorite among students, and I absolutely love the ones that I have from VS America.
 Don’t forget – these might be the perfect thing to get through crowdfunding!

 Not ready to dive all the way in?
 These bands that you can attach to any chair are a great way for kids to kick out their fidgets while keeping the top of their body in check.
 I LOVE the Kickfix Brand because they are SO durable.
 I haven’t had any break, and they are strong enough that they also do not roll up the chair.
 Even with all the options we have, I still have some kiddos opt for just a regular chair with a fidget band.